-In developing countries such as Guatemala, it is important to recognize that the levels of poverty and vulnerability are modified by local events such as unemployment trends and disasters; and by global events such as the food and oil crisis that preceded the global economic crisis of 2008 or the coffee crisis that took place between 2000 and 2002.
+In developing countries such as Guatemala, it is important to recognize that the levels of poverty and vulnerability are modified by local factors such as unemployment trends and disasters; and by global events such as the food and oil crisis that preceded the global economic crisis of 2008, or the coffee crisis that took place between 2000 and 2002.

-Research conducted within the context of this project lead to the conclusion that three factors can reduce the capacity of the population as well as of the government to cope with the impacts of natural disasters.
-Firstly, the effects of the global economic crisis manifested through reduced remittances from abroad, secondly, a reduction in tax revenues due to decreased imports and exports and thirdly, unemployment.
+Research conducted within the context of this project lead to the conclusion that three factors can reduce the capacity of the population; and by extension, the government, to cope with the impacts of natural disasters.
+The effects of the global economic crisis manifested first through reduced remittances from abroad; second, through a reduction in tax revenues due to decreased imports and exports; and thirdly, through unemployment.